 10)And the chief priests and scribes stood and vehemently accused him.

-11)And Herod with his men of war set him at nought, and mocked him, and arrayed him in a gorgeous robe, and sent him again to Pilate.
+11)And Herod with his men of war set him at noughtnaught, and mocked him, and arrayed him in a gorgeous robe, and sent him again to Pilate.

-12)And the same day Pilate and Herod were made friends together: for before they were at enmity between themselves.
+12)And the same day Pilate and Herod were made friends together:; for before this they were at enmity between themselves.

 16)I will therefore chastise him, and release him.

 17)(For of necessity he must release one unto them at the feast.)